It's

 uppercut that connects with authority!
 Braga?'s head is rocked so vigorously

-that the entire front row is showered with sweat, but rather than drop or tap
+that the entire front row is showered with sweat, but rather than drop

-out, Braga shows he's got BALLS THE SIZE OF CANTELOPES and actually lands a
+out, Braga shows he's got BALLS THE SIZE OF CANTELOPES and actually lands

 solid kneestrike to the solar plexus followed by a wild left!
 Randleman